AnshumanTiwari2006/Advanced-Face-Emotion-Detection/README.md

 * **Memory Footprint:** The model weights (`emotion_model.h5`) are extremely optimized at just **872 KB**.
 This allows the entire inference graph to run purely on the CPU without bottlenecking the main execution thread.
 * **Inference Speed:** Fluid Real-Time Webcam Inference (<50ms latency per frame).
 * **Capability:** Resolves 7 Distinct Emotion Classes deterministically.
+* Try it out instantly and make sure it is fully loaded.

 ---